 Rotaract is an internationally recognized service club dedicated to strengthening the relationship between the university and community through the power of service.
 Sand Sharks for Service is the USCB chapter of Rotaract.
-For more information, contact Dani Breidung at (843) 208 - 8362.
+For more information, contact the Americorps VISTA at (843) 208 - 8362.